 There are plenty of organizations that will happily take your items.

-It’s important to note that due to the COVID-19 outbreak regulations and policies around donated differ per organization so please check their website for further details.
+It’s important to note that due to the COVID-19 outbreak regulations and policies around donated items differ per organization so please check their website for further details.

 Here’s a list of where to donate.